xlladdins/xll/docs/Excel4MacrosT-Z.md

 **VBA.INSERT.FILE**(**filename\_text**)

-Filename\_text    is the name of a text file that contains Microsoft Visual Basic code that is inserted into the currently active module.
+Filename\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of a text file that contains Microsoft Visual Basic code that is inserted into the currently active module.

 Return to [top](#T)